MrHands/uttl-buildout/uttl/buildout/qmake/README.md

 `template-prefix` (optional)

 Adds a prefix to the value of the `TEMPLATE` variable used in the makefiles.
+Setting this option to `vc` will tell QMake to output Visual Studio project files.

 `recursive` (optional)

-Set this value to 1 to do a recursive search for linked makefiles while processing list of inputs.
+Set this value to 1 to do a recursive search for linked makefiles while processing the list of inputs.

-`artefact-path` (optional)

-Specifies the path to the expected output, used for tracking whether the script needs to run again.

 `warnings` (optional)